anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 4. An optional record class (as unsigned integer), and lastly
 5. A record data entry (as unsigned integer, negative integer, byte string, or text string).

-If the first element of the resource record is a string, the first element is a name.
+If the first item of the resource record is a text string, it is its name.
 If the name is elided, the name is derived from the question section of the message.
 For responses, the question section is either taken from the query (see {{sec:queries}}) or provided with the response see {{sec:responses}}.
 The query may be derived from the transport context.

 If the record type is elided, the record type from the question is assumed.
 If record class is elided, the record class from the question is assumed.
 When a record class is required, the record type MUST also be provided.